IdahoEv/collidex/README.md

 # Collidex

-Collidex will be a 2D geometry collision library.
+Collidex will be a 2D geometry collision library in pure Elixir.

 ## Installation